BarbourSmith/Maslow-4-Spool2/README.md

 ## Maslow 4 Spool2

-The belt is length 350mm the diameter of the large
+The belt is length 350mm the diameter of the large sprocket is 101.87 and it has 160 teeth.
+The small sprocket has 20T for a diameter of 12.7324

 Readme text here